freemn-del/freemn-del.github.io/Q&A.md

 How does a slowloris attack work?
 Ans: `Holds open connection buffers at the web server`

+What is the objective of a SYN flood attack?
+Ans: `Fill up connection buffers in the operating system`

 Identify the NetBIOS code used for obtaining the messenger service running for the logged-in user?
 Ans:   `<03>`